AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 ## Prerequisites

 1. Windows users must use Windows 10 Professional
-1. Install [Experience Manager Publish QuickStart](./aem-runtime.md) on the local develop machine.
+1. Install [Experience Manager Publish Quickstart Jar](./aem-runtime.md) on the local develop machine.
    + Optionally, install the  latest [AEM reference web site](https://github.com/adobe/aem-guides-wknd/releases) on the local AEM Publish service.
 This web site is used in this tutorial to visualize a working Dispatcher.
 1. Install and start the latest version of [Docker](https://www.docker.com/) (Docker Desktop 2.2.0.5+ / Docker Engine v19.03.9+) on the local development machine.